 Butternut squash and spinach lasagna from Julia’s Album will have vegetarian dinner guests cheering: finally, a hearty, delicious, and super cheesy veg-friendly option.
 For a lighter alternative, swap in cottage cheese for the ricotta and add more spinach.

 Alternatively, you may go for a more basic side (with a little spicy kick) and make Country Cleaver’s chili lime roasted acorn squash.

-If dessert masquerading itself as a vegetable side dish is your thing, look no further than this luscious browned butter sweet potato casserole topped with stripes of crunch corn flakes, chopped pecans, and mini marshmallows from Cooking Classy.
+If dessert masquerading itself as a vegetable side dish is your thing, look no further than this luscious browned butter sweet potato casserole topped with corn flakes, chopped pecans, and mini marshmallows from Cooking Classy.

-Or give this vegan version from Jessica in the Kitchen a go: it incorporates maple syrup to enhance the sweet potatoes’ natural sweetness and also features a crunchy nutty topping, but only has a fraction of the calories of a more traditional casserole.
+Or give this paleo casserole from A Saucy Kitchen a go: it incorporates crunchy pecan streusel for a textured top and a touch of maple syrup to enhance the sweet potatoes’ natural sweetness, but only has a fraction of the calories of a more traditional casserole.

 Buttery and rich, apple pecan stuffing from Homemade Interest would definitely get you invited back to any holiday gathering; it’s the perfect combo of sweet and savory with carrots, celery, pecans, and Granny Smith apples, baked until browned.

 Or, try your hand at this quinoa-based walnut and kale stuffing from Healthy Seasonal Recipes, which incorporates holiday flavors such as fresh sage and thyme.